Presidente Altino (CPTM)

-Presidente Altino is a train station on ViaMobilidade Lines 8-Diamond and 9-Emerald, located in the district of President Altino in the city of Osasco.
+Presidente Altino is a train station on ViaMobilidade Linhas 8 e 9 Lines 8-Diamond and 9-Emerald, located in the district of President Altino in the city of Osasco.

 History

 The station had its construction started in mid-1918 by Sorocaba Railway, named Km 14, but in the same year was renamed to Presidente Altino, a tribute to Altino Arantes, then President of the State of São Paulo and who privatized EFS in 1919.

 In 1930, it was renamed to General Miguel Costa, but, in 1932, the renaming was undone, and the name Presidente Altino was kept until nowadays.
 In 1976, Fepasa begins the modernization of commuter trains and expand the existing maintenance yard next to the new station. which was reopened on 25 January 1979.
 In the same year, the station becomes an interchange station with the Jurubatuba branch.
 In 1996, CPTM starts operating West and South Lines from Fepasa and renames them as Line B-Gray and C-Celeste, respectively.
 In April 2008, it was determined that Line B-Gray would become Line 8-Diamond, and Line C-Celeste would become Line 9-Emerald.